whitneyburton/portfolios/students/1611-back/eric-wahlgren/eric_mod_four_portfolio.md

 ### JS syntax and Style

-- 4: Javascript features explicit DOM traversal (not using closest), demonstrates great OOP concepts, and uses named and anonymous functions when appropriate
 - **3: Code logically divided into files.
 Developer can show examples of some SOLID concepts.
 Attention payed to indentation and naming.**
-- 2: Javascript is noticeably lacking in the above concepts.
-- 1: Team has not applied any style concepts from class or from Ruby background

 *The backend has a good separation on concerns, and things are separated into appropriate folders/files.
 I like the consistent use of fat arrow functions in the backend as well.
 The front end could have used more files/functions.
 For instance diary.js is a little bit of a mess where one function is doing all the appending, for every diary.
 That being said I appreciate in the other files there is some attempt to pull functionality out into smaller pieces.*

 ### Git Workflow

-- 4: Team uses master for production, and creates a feature branch for each card worked on.
-Team is using pull requests with good context and conversation
 - **3: Team is using the feature branches for small groups of cards, and has a pull request for each feature.
 Developers that aren't on the team have commented on PRs.**
-- 2: Team fails to use feature branches, or isn't using pull requests
-- 1: All code is committed to master

 *Good use of feature branches and pull requests.
 I have a few suggestions about some of your git workflow.
 It would be nice if each feature branch is smaller.
 For example you have one called 'diary-endpoints'.